The Readiness Gap

 Too many children from low-income families begin school already far behind.
 The research also shows that these children are less likely to be read or spoken to regularly or to have access to books, literacy-rich environments, high-quality early care, and prekindergarten programs.
 Research shows that such interactions are critical for language development, an important precursor to literacy.

-Since 2012, Campaign partners have made strides to improve school readiness for children in Dubuque.
+Since 2012, Every Child Reads—Dubuque County partners have made strides to improve school readiness for children in Dubuque.
 In 2014, Northeast Iowa Community College and the Dubuque Community School District developed a partnership to address a shortage of qualified teachers for preschool and child care centers in the community.
 The partnership helped make tremendous strides in building a strong program for early childhood students in the Dubuque area.

 In 2015, the Campaign also supported the increase of quality-rated preschools and child care centers in the community.

-Moving forward, the Campaign will focus on addressing access and affordability issues when it comes to quality child care.
+Moving forward, Every Child Reads will focus on addressing access and affordability issues when it comes to quality child care.
 Partners will look at data and best practice models to identify how to create a child care system in Dubuque that works for everyone.

 In an effort to make sure students are reading at grade level by third grade, our overall goal is to ensure students are ready for school and ready to learn when they enter kindergarten.

 Partnerships with Kid Project Community Child Care, Operation: New View-Head Start, Child Care Resource and Referral and Dubuque County Early Childhood have helped to increase communication with parents to educate and spread awareness of the importance of focusing on school readiness.
 Programs such as Vroom and Little Free Libraries have been put in place, and a partnership with Medical Associates has provided books to children under the age of five at well-child exams.